Friday the 13th (1980 film): Novelization

 In 1987, seven years after the release of the motion picture, Simon Hawke produced a novelization of Friday the 13th.
 One of the few additions to the book was Mrs. Voorhees begging the Christy family to take her back after the loss of her son; they agreed.
 Another addition in the novel is more understanding in Mrs. Voorhees' actions.
 Hawke felt the character had attempted to move on when Jason died, but her psychosis got the best of her.
 When Steve Christy reopened the camp, Mrs. Voorhees saw it as a chance that what happened to her son could happen again.
 Her murders were against the counselors, because she saw them all as responsible for Jason's death.

 Comic books

 A number of scenes from the film were recreated in Friday the 13th: Pamela's Tale, a two-issue comic book prequel released by WildStorm in 2007.
 In 2016, the book On Location in Blairstown: The Making of Friday the 13th was released detailing the planning and filming of the movie.

-Video game
+Video games

 In 2007, Xendex released game-adaptation movie Friday the 13th for mobile phones.
-In the game, the player plays as Annie Phillips (but unlike in the film she doesn`t die), one of the counselors at Camp Crystal Lake.
+In the game, the player plays as Annie Phillips (unlike in the film, she is not killed), one of the counselors at Camp Crystal Lake.
 While the staff is preparing the camp for its first summer weekend, an "unknown stalker" begins murdering each of them.
 The player must discover the truth and escape the camp alive.

+In 2017, IllFonic and Gun Media released Friday the 13th: The Game, an asymmetrical survival horror game which, though utilizing Jason as the killer, features elements based on the locations of the original film.

+Prequel series

+On October 31, 2022, a Friday the 13th prequel streaming series was announced, titled Crystal Lake.
+It will be written and executive produced by Bryan Fuller and Victor Miller, along with executive producers Marc Toberoff and Rob Barsamian.
+A24 will serve as the studio behind the series and will air on Peacock.
+In January 2023, Adrienne King was cast in a recurring undisclosed role.
+She previously portrayed Alice Hardy in the 1980 original film and its 1981 sequel.
+Writing for the series was slated to begin in late January 2023 with Kevin Williamson writing one episode for season one, but production was delayed by the Writers Guild of America strike from May 2 to September 27, and the SAG-AFTRA strike from July 4 to November 9.
+On May 6, 2024, unconfirmed reports stated that the series was no longer happening.
+However, the following day, Bloody Disgusting confirmed that the series was still happening, but was going through a retooling process.